mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario1.png)

-Can you now browse from spoke-1-vm to spoke-2-vm and vice versa?
+:question: Can you now browse from spoke-1-vm to spoke-2-vm and vice versa?

 ### :point_right: Spoke routes
 Again observe Effective Routes for spoke-1-vm.

-Notice it now has a route for spoke-2-vnet (172.16.2.0/24), pointing to a public address.
+:exclamation: Notice it now has a route for spoke-2-vnet (172.16.2.0/24), pointing to a public address.
 This is the address of the Route Service, deployed into the Hub to enable routing between peered VNETs, branch connections and other Hubs.
 The fact that this is a public IP address does not present a security risk, it is not reachable from the internet.

-Notice that the routes that enable spoke-to-spoke communication were plumbed into the spoke VNETs automatically.
+:exclamation: Notice that the routes that enable spoke-to-spoke communication were plumbed into the spoke VNETs automatically.
 Contrast this with a "classic" hub-and-spoke architecture, where you would need to set up a routing device in the hub VNET and then put UDRs in each of the spokes manually.

 ### :point_right: Hub routes
 Navigate to the blade for the microhack-we-hub in your Virtual WAN and select Routing under Connectivity.
 Notice there are two Route tables present now: Default and None.

+Click on Effective Routes at the top of the page.
+In the drop downs on the next page, select Route Table and Default respectively.
+This brings up the Default route table.

+:exclamation: Note that routes for the prefixes of both connected VNETs are present, pointing to the respective VNET connections.

 A Virtual WAN can contain multiple Route tables, and we'll add some in the course of this MicroHack.
 Each Connection (Hub-to-Spoke VNET, ExpressRoute, S2S (Branch) VPN or P2S (User) VPN) can be *Associated* with a single table and be *Propagating* to multiple tables.